afterxleep/afterxleep.github.io/_posts/2020-07-30-redux-like-architecture-with-swiftui-part1.md

 ---

 Now let's create the different parts of our app.
-I have separated them into different files for clarity, but do as you best see fit.
+I have separated them into different files for clarity, but do as you see fit.

 ### App State
-Our app state will now be a single Struct.
+Our app state is a single Struct.

 #### AppState.swift
 ```swift